ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/05b-static-array-queues.md

 the lower numbered positions in the array (in the counter-clockwise direction in the circular array), and the rear is defined to be toward the higher-numbered positions.
-Thus, `enqueue` increments the rear pointer (modulus the size of the internal array), and `dequeue` increments the front pointer.
+Thus, `enqueue` increments the rear pointer (modulus the capacity of the internal array), and `dequeue` increments the front pointer.

-    class DynamicArrayQueue implements Queue:
+    datatype ArrayQueue implements Queue:
-        DynamicArrayQueue():
-            this.internalArray = new Array(8)  // Internal array containing the queue elements
+        internalArray = new Array(1000)  // Internal array containing the queue elements size = 0                         // Size of queue
-            this.queueSize = 0                 // Size of queue, and index of the next free slot this.front = 0                     // Index of front element
+        front = 0                        // Index of front element
-            this.rear = -1                     // Index of rear element
+        rear = -1                        // Index of rear element

-Implemening the member functions is mostly straightforward.

-#### Invariants
+### Invariants

-#### Enqueueing an element
+### Enqueueing an element

 When enqueueing, we increase the `rear` pointer (modulo the size of the internal array to make it circular).

-    class DynamicArrayQueue implements Queue:
+    datatype ArrayQueue implements Queue:
         ...
         enqueue(x):
-            if this.queueSize >= this.internalArray.size():
-                this.resizeArray(this.internalArray.size() * 2)
-            this.rear = (this.rear + 1) % this.internalArray.size()  // Circular increment
+            rear = (rear + 1) % internalArray.size()  // Circular increment
-            this.internalArray[this.rear] = x
+            internalArray[rear] = x
-            this.queueSize = this.queueSize + 1
+            size = size + 1

-#### Dequeueing an element
+### Dequeueing an element

 When dequeueing, we increase the `front` pointer (modulo the size of the internal array).

-    class DynamicArrayQueue implements Queue:
+    class ArrayQueue implements Queue:
         ...
         dequeue():
-            precondition: this.queueSize > 0
+            // precondition: size > 0
-            this.queueSize = this.queueSize - 1
-            x = this.internalArray[this.front]
+            x = internalArray[front]
-            this.internalArray[this.front] = null  // For garbage collection
+            internalArray[front] = null  // For garbage collection
-            this.front = (this.front + 1) % this.internalArray.size()  // Circular increment
+            front = (front + 1) % internalArray.size()  // Circular increment
-            if this.queueSize <= this.internalArray.size() * 1/3:
-                this.resizeArray(this.internalArray.size()) * 1/2
+            size = size - 1
             return x

-#### Array-based queue practice exercises
+### Array-based queue practice exercises

 <avembed id="AqueueEnqueuePRO" src="ChalmersGU/AqueueEnqueuePRO.html" type="ka" name="Array-based Queue Enqueue Exercise"/>